 One standout feature is the app’s ability to display detailed habit statistics, including streaks, frequency of completed tasks, and overall productivity levels.
 Each habit’s performance is tracked individually, giving users a clear picture of their progress and areas for improvement.

-Todoist is a task management app designed to help users stay organized by creating and managing to-do lists.
-Its straightforward interface and collaboration features make it an excellent tool for tracking tasks and events.
+Todoist is a task and project management app designed to help users stay organized by creating and managing to-do lists.
+Its straightforward interface and collaboration features make it an excellent tool for tracking tasks and events in your personal life or at work.

 Pros & Cons